cwang9208/COLO/apps/mongoose/UserManual.md

          regardless script extension.
 Mongoose decides which interpreter to use by looking at the first line of a CGI script.

+     -a access_log_file
+         Access log file.
+Default: "", no logging is done.

+     -e error_log_file
+         Error log file.
+Default: "", no errors are logged.

      -p listening_ports
          Comma-separated list of ports to listen on.
 Default: "8080"